Climbing NLO and NNLO Summits of Weak Decays: 1988-2023: QCD Factorization for Exclusive Decays (by G. Buchalla)

 Promising observables are exclusive rare and radiative decays such as $B\to K^*\gamma$, $B\to\rho\gamma$ or $B\to K^*l^+l^-$.
 They are dominated by form-factor terms, similar to semileptonic modes, but also receive (rather moderate) hadronic contributions.
 To those the framework of factorization can be successfully applied.

+The framework of QCD factorization in $B$ decays has been extended to include QED effects, both for two-body charmless \cite{Beneke:2020vnb} and heavy-light final states \cite{Beneke:2021jhp}.
+In spite of the complications for electrically charged final states, the formalism is similar to QCD factorization, provided the definitions of the light-cone distribution amplitudes and form factors are appropriately generalized \cite{Beneke:2021pkl,Beneke:2022msp}.
+QED effects play a nontrivial role also in rare and radiative decays of $B$ mesons.
+Detailed investigations of this topic have been performed for the rare processes $B_{d,s}\to\mu^+\mu^-$~\cite{Beneke:2017vpq,Beneke:2019slt,Feldmann:2022ixt}, $B\to \gamma\ell\nu_\ell$~\cite{Beneke:2018wjp} and $B\to \ell\nu_\ell$~\cite{Cornella:2022ubo}.
+An interesting application of SCET to decays of new very heavy resonances has been presented in \cite{Alte:2018nbn,Alte:2019iug}.

 In the upcoming era of precision experiments with $B$ mesons, QCD factorization in the heavy quark limit, at NLO and beyond, provides us with an important tool to control theory predictions at a level adequate for discoveries in flavour physics.
+Summaries of the theory status in non-leptonic heavy meson decays can be found in \cite{Feldmann:2014iha,Beneke:2015wfa,Bell:2015koa,Bell:2019qya,Bell:2020qus}.